 He earned a Ph.D. in Communication and Culture from Indiana University, Bloomington, and also holds a B.A. in English and an M.A. in Journalism, both from Baylor University.
 His primary research interests are post-Classical Hollywood film history, violence in the media, cult and horror films, media censorship and regulation, and cinema and new technologies.

-He has recently published two books on screen violence: Hollywood Bloodshed: Violence in 1980s American Cinema (Southern Illinois University Press, 2009) and Film Violence: History, Ideology, Genre (Wallflower Press, 2009).
+He is the author of three books: the forthcoming Darkness in the Bliss-Out: A Reconsideration of the Films of Steven Spielberg (Bloomsbury Academic, 2013), Hollywood Bloodshed: Violence in 1980s American Cinema (Southern Illinois University Press, 2009) and Film Violence: History, Ideology, Genre (Wallflower Press, 2009).
 He has also published several book chapters and peer-reviewed journal articles in Film Criticism, The Velvet Light Trap, the Journal of Film and Video, and the Journal of Popular Film and Television, as well as presented papers at numerous conferences.
 In addition to his academic work, he is also the film and video critic for the web site Qnetwork.com (where he has written more than 2,200 feature-length reviews).
 He is a member of the Society for Cinema and Media Studies, the University Film and Video Association , and the Online Film Critics Society.

-He lives in Waco, TX, with his wife, Cassie, who is a doctoral student in Baylor’s Psy.D. program, and their son James.
+He lives in Waco, TX, with his wife, Cassie, who is a postdoctoral fellow at Baylor's Mind Body Medicine Research Laboratory, and their son James.

-- Darkness in the Bliss-Out: The Uneasy Films of Steven Spielberg.
+- Darkness in the Bliss-Out: A Reconsideration of the Films of Steven Spielberg.
 New York: Continuum, 2013. (in publication)

 - Film Violence: History, Ideology, Genre.
 Wallflower Press, London, 2009.